heseltime/SWK5-W-WolframNETLink/README.md

 ![image](https://github.com/heseltime/SWK5-W-WolframNETLink/assets/66922223/b91d8138-5125-43ff-be7d-d938000d1d57)

 ### MainImplementation2: Expr tests!

-See [Expression Wolfram Documentation](https://reference.wolfram.com/language/NETLink/ref/net/Wolfram.NETLink.Expr.html) that details how to handle representing WL expressions on the C# side
+**See [Expression Wolfram Documentation](https://reference.wolfram.com/language/NETLink/ref/net/Wolfram.NETLink.Expr.html) that details how to handle representing WL expressions on the C# side.**

+### MainImplementation3: Async Programming

-### MainImplementation3: Full-fledged async example with callback/delagate firing
+**Full-fledged async example with callback/delagate firing**

+A note on tread safety as far as expressions go:

+>[!TIP]
+>Like Mathematica expressions, Exprs are immutable, meaning they can never be changed once they are created.
+Operations that might appear to modify an Expr (like Delete) return new modified Exprs without changing the original.
+Because Exprs are immutable, they are also thread-safe, meaning that any number of threads can access a given Expr at the same time.

 ## Console Usage